 - Shiny fabrics

-- Bright white or darkest black
+- Bright white

 - Contrast that visually cuts you in half (white top/black bottom)